TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/sheriff-o-matic/README.md

 such a version will cause alerts to fire (plus, you shouldn't deploy uncommitted code :).
 - Go to the Versions section of the
-[App Engine Console](https://appengine.google.com/) and update the default version of the app services. **Important**: *Rembember to update both the "default" and "analyzer" services* by clicking the "Migrate traffic" button.
+[App Engine Console](https://appengine.google.com/) and update the default version of the app services. **Important**: *Remember to update both the "default" and "analyzer" services* by clicking the "Migrate traffic" button.
 Having the default and analyzer services running different versions may cause errors and/or monitoring alerts to fire.
 - Wait for a while, making sure that the graphs looks fine and there is no abnormality in https://viceroy.corp.google.com/chrome_infra/Appengine/sheriff_o_matic_prod?duration=1h